-Your professor may have put a print copy of your textbook or other course materials on reserve behind our User Services Desk on the 1st floor.
+Your professor may have put a print copy of your textbook or other course materials on reserve behind our Help Desk on the 1st floor.
 Some of them even lend us their own personal copies of your required texts!
 Any CSU student with a valid Viking Card may borrow these textbooks to use for a 2-hour loan at no cost.
 Check now to see if your course is listed.

 Two hours not enough?
 Remember, the library has two FREE self-serve scanners, allowing you to scan materials directly to an email address, USB drive, or Google Drive account, then print your scanned content from any campus computer using your PaperCut print balance.

 NOTE: Since print textbooks are being shared with everyone taking the same class, there is a $1.00 per hour overdue fee for any materials returned late.
 Please be considerate of your classmates and return them on time.

 Even more options if you plan ahead...

 If the Michael Schwartz Library doesn’t have a copy of your textbook, the library of another Ohio academic institution might.
 Use the OhioLINK catalog to search for your book and request that it be sent to CSU at no cost.
 You can ask a librarian for help with this!

 If you can’t find your book in OhioLINK, try the SearchOhio catalog, which contains items from public libraries across Ohio.
 Books found here can also be sent, at no cost, to CSU for pick up.

 Remember that the campus bookstore often offers used or for rent textbooks, which can significantly reduce your cost.
 Check with the bookstore, located in the Student Center.